 John 3:16 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”

 This is the most quoted verse in the Bible and also one of the clearest accounts on the destruction of the wicked.
 “Whoever believes in Him shall not perish, but have eternal life”?
-John didn’t write that.
-“Whoever believes in Him shall not have everlasting life in torment.”
+John did not write: “Whoever believes in Him shall not have everlasting life in torment.”
 Remember, the wicked will not have immortality at all.
 Immortality is reserved only through the gospel (2 Timothy 1:10).
 The way most churches interpret John 3:16, they mentally replace the very clear word “perish” with something that means nearly the opposite-“never perish.”
 There is a clear word for “torment” in the Greek-so why did John not use it?
 Because he was not teaching it at all.
 In John 3:16, the word “perish” in the Greek is “apollumi.”
 It is correctly translated many other times as “destroy” throughout the New Testament.
 When something is “destroyed” it means something that no longer functions at all.
 That is the common usage of “apollumi” as “destroy” in the New Covenant writings.
 When Yeshua (Jesus) states in Matthew 10:28 that the soul will be destroyed (not preserved), He is telling us that the lost soul will no longer function.
 It will not be conscious.
 It will be destroyed.
 John 3:16 and Matthew 10:28 are in perfect harmony when you understand the truth of Conditional Immortality.

 Joshua 7:15 “And it shall be, that he that is taken with the accursed thing shall be burnt with fire, he and all that he hath:”